 - Google is (theoretically) smart enough to know the difference between a “blast” of spam and a site’s normal link profile.

-These reasons could mean that a new site with not much of an established link profile (as in, not a big name like Moz.com), could in fact take some damage if someone pointed a bunch of links spam directories, irrelevant sites, link farms and other questionable sources to the victim’s site.
-Still, it isn’t likely to work unless maybe the site already has link profile that is on the edge of a penalty.
+These reasons could mean that a new site with not much of an established link profile (as in, not a big name like Moz.com), could in fact take some damage if someone pointed a bunch of links from spammy directories, irrelevant sites, link farms and other questionable sources to the victim’s site.
+Still, it isn’t likely to work unless maybe the site already has links that bring it to the edge of a penalty.